vjpath/CV/README.md

-# CV website using HTML in Atom
+# Resume website using HTML in Atom